jenkins-x/jx-docs/content/about/concepts.md

 In the Jenkins X model, a Pod equates to a deployed instance of a Microservice (in most cases).
 Where horizontal scaling of the Microservice is required, Kubernetes allows multiple identical instances of a given Pod to be deployed, each with its own virtual IP address.
 These can be aggregated into a single virtual endpoint known as a Service which has a unique and static IP address and a local DNS entry that matches the Service name.
 Calls to the Service are dynamically remapped to the IP of one of the healthy Pod instances on a random basis.
 Services can also be used to remap ports.
 Within the Kubernetes virtual network, services can be referred to with a fully qualified domain name of the form: `<service-name>.<namespace-name>.svc.cluster.local` which may be shortened to `<service-name>.<namespace-name>` or just `<service-name>` in the case of services which fall within the same namespace.
 Hence, a RESTful service called 'payments' deployed in a namespace called 'finance' could be referred to in code via `http://payments.finance.svc.cluster.local`, `http://payments.finance` or just `http://payments`, dependent upon the location of the calling code.

 To access Services from outside the local network, Kubernetes requires the creation of an Ingress for each Service.
-The most common form of this utilises one or more load balancers with static IP addresses, which sit outside the Kubernetes virtual infrastructure and route network requests to mapped internal Services.
+The most common form of this utilizes one or more load balancers with static IP addresses, which sit outside the Kubernetes virtual infrastructure and route network requests to mapped internal Services.
 By creating a wildcard external DNS entry for the static IP address of the load balancer, it becomes possible to map services to external fully-qualified domain names.
 For example, if our load balancer is mapped to `*.jenkins-x.io` then our payments service could be exposed as `http://payments.finance.jenkins-x.io`.

 Kubernetes represents a powerful and constantly improving platform for deploying services at massive scale, but is also complex to understand and can be difficult to configure correctly.
-Jenkins X brings to Kubernetes a set of default conventions and some simplified tooling, optimised for the purposes of DevOps and the management of loosely-coupled services.
+Jenkins X brings to Kubernetes a set of default conventions and some simplified tooling, optimized for the purposes of DevOps and the management of loosely-coupled services.

 The `jx` command line tool provides simple ways to perform common operations upon Kubernetes instances like viewing logs and connecting to container instances.
 In addition, Jenkins X extends the Kubernetes Namespace convention to create Environments which may be chained together to form a promotion hierarchy for the release pipeline.